 A mysterious flying object crashes to earth

 Something crashed in the desert not far from Roswell, New Mexico, on the night of July 2, 1947 (1).
-A rancher named William Brazel and his family heard multiple lightning strikes over one area of his property leading up to an odd explosion.
-Afterwards the lightning quickly died down.
+A rancher named William Brazel heard multiple lightning strikes over one area of his property, leading up to an odd explosion.
+Afterwards, the lightning quickly died down.

 The next morning, the rancher and the son of a neighbour went on horseback to check on his sheep in the general vicinity of the odd explosion.
 What he found later that morning, in a shallow area below an escarpment, was something that would leave an indelible mark on the rancher's memory.
 What he found were balsa-wood like plastic I-beams (some with hieroglyphic-like writing on them), dark brown plastic insulating sheets, and a great quantity of a dark-grey metal foil.
-But these were no ordinary plastic and metal.
-What he observed on that day were remarkably lightweight materials that revealed unheard of physical properties not seen in any known man-made material at the time, or even to this day.
+But these were no ordinary plastics and metals.
+What he observed on that day were remarkably lightweight materials that revealed unheard of toughness in their physical properties not seen in any known man-made material at the time, or even to this day.
 For example, he could not tear or burn with his cigarette lighter the extremely thin plastic sheets.
-Also, a newspaper-thin yet extremely tough, dark-grayish foil, definitely a metal of some sort, had the uncanny ability to return to its original shape.
+As for the newspaper-thin yet extremely tough, dark-greyish foil, it definitely was a metal of some sort, but had the uncanny ability to return to its original shape.

-Looking at the way the materials were distributed on the ground in a fan-shape pattern, spread over an area about a mile by 200 to 400 feet wide with most of the wreckage concentrated at the narrowest end.
-The object was travelling at high speeds to the west when it exploded above ground, dropping a lot of material from a certain height after some kind of explosion.
+Looking at the way the materials were distributed on the ground in a fan-shape pattern spread over an area about a mile by 200 to 400 feet wide with most of the wreckage concentrated at the narrowest end, the object was travelling at high speeds to the southwest when it exploded above ground, dropping a considerable amount of material.
 Was this related in some way to the odd explosion heard during the night?

-Nearly 200 kilometers to the west, a dark-grey "dirty stainless steel" metallic disk with bodies scattered around and inside the object was whisked away under great security by the US Army.
+Nearly 200 kilometers to the southwest, a dark-grey "dirty stainless steel" metallic disk with bodies scattered around and inside the object was whisked away under great security by the US Army.

 The USAF showed great interest in the metal foil